Understanding Data References and External References in Civil 3D

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-So in this video, we're not going to go ahead and draw anything inside Civil 3D.
-We're just going to be talking about a topic that we're about to go into in the next couple of videos.
+So in this video, we’re not going to draw anything inside Civil 3D.
+We’re just going to talk about a topic that we’re about to go into in the next couple of videos.

-What we're going to be talking about is data references and external references.
-So anybody who's been drafting inside of the AutoCAD framework is going to be pretty familiar with external references.
-Those are referencing files inside of a drawing as a background for what you're working on.
+We’re going to talk about data references and external references.
+So anybody who’s been drafting inside the AutoCAD framework is going to be pretty familiar with external references.
+Those are referencing files inside a drawing as a background for what you’re working on.

-Those objects or those files that you reference in are generally scaled back inside the drawing or kind of grayed out a little bit so that you can tell that they are not part of the drawing.
-However, the file looks in the parent drawing is how it's going to look inside of your drawing.
-And so you're basically taking a snapshot of what a file looks like inside of a different drawing.
+Those objects or those files that you reference in are generally scaled back in the drawing or kind of grayed out a little bit so that you can tell that they are not part of the drawing.
+However, the file looks in the parent drawing is how it’s going to look in your drawing.
+And so you’re basically taking a snapshot of what a file looks like in a different drawing.

 Learn Civil 3D